-To conform to the IALA Maritime Buoyage System (see clause 18.3.1.1), the body of an isolated danger beacon is black, with one or more red bands.
-Black double-sphere topmarks are an important feature of isolated danger beacons and carried wherever practicable.
+beacon is black, with one or more red bands.
+Black double-sphere topmarks are an important feature or isolated danger beacons and carried wherever practicable.
 The light (if fitted) is white FI(2).

 If it is required to encode a beacon having the function of an isolated danger mark, it must be done using the feature Beacon Isolated Danger.